Compulsory leadership training for undergraduates: Critics

 This move has drown criticisms from the opposition, student groups and human rights groups as the nature of compulsory military type training seen in conscription.
 Inter University Students' Federation filed a fundamental right's petition to the Supreme Court of Sri Lanka asking for an injunction order against the programme.
 Feedback received from the students, parents and university academics has been considered in preparing this year's program.
 The court rejected the petition.

 Controversy

 One of the centers used in the program has been the center of controversy due to trainee deaths.
 The center which is a cadet training camp in Rantembe has been reported as having insufficient medical services with the absence of a doctor and also being seven kilometers away from the closest hospital.
 Two students have died at the camp in 2008 and 2011 during the leadership program for undergraduates, while a principal who was part of a similar leadership training program died in 2013.

+Reintroduction

+In 2025, Sethsara Wanigasekara, a social entrepreneur and writer, called for the reintroduction of this programme as a solution to youth unrest and unemployment, as well as career guidance and skill development.